mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 But let’s try running it in the preview.
 Well, the map does show with NYC centered, but tapping on the location button does nothing.
 No authorization prompt comes up and the map does not re-focus anywhere.

 This is happening because location authorization simply does not work in previews.
-No alert can be shown, therefore we can’t grant location permissions, therefore we are never given an updated locations from Core Location, and therefore the map does not refocus.
+No alert can be shown, therefore we can’t grant location permissions, therefore we are never given an updated location from Core Location, and therefore the map does not refocus.

 This preview is basically inert.
 Now you may be thinking: “well, at least this screen shows and we can iterate on its design.”
 Well, yes that is true, we can certainly make tweaks here, such as the button size, and we do see it immediately update.